haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 The default is 12 hours.

 Since Seafile-pro-9.0.6, you can add cache for getting locked files (reduce server load caused by sync clients).
+Since Pro Edition 12, this option is enabled by default.

 ```
 [file_lock]